Murders of Gene and Eugene Thomas: Barlow's second statement

-The police were skeptical of Barlow's statements.
-They had searched Barlow's house and then car, where they found a receipt from the Happy Valley rubbish landfill.
-At no time before the discovery of this receipt had Barlow mentioned to the police making a trip to the landfill on the morning of 17 February.
+The police were sceptical of Barlow's statements.
+They searched Barlow's house and his car, and found a receipt from the Happy Valley rubbish landfill dated 17 February.
+Barlow had not mentioned this trip to the landfill in either of his statements to the police.

 The police searched the landfill and discovered a CZ-27 Czech made pistol belonging to Barlow, as well as holster and a homemade silencer that had been cut into pieces, some Geco brand .32 bullets and an envelope with John Barlow's name and address on it.

-It was determined that the pistol had been fitted with a homemade .22 barrel in place of the usual .32 calibre barrel.
-The .32 calibre barrel was never recovered.
+It was determined that the pistol had been fitted with a homemade .22 barrel in place of the usual .32 calibre barrel, although the .32 calibre barrel was never recovered.